sunesimonsen/react-dom-testing/README.md

 # react-dom-testing

-A tiny wrapper around react-addons-test-utils to make it more convenient.
+A tiny wrapper around react-dom/test-utils to make it more convenient.

 ## Install